 The school has an excellent Pastoral Team and support system where pupils are actively encouraged to speak out to stay safe, share their worries and actively engage with their own thoughts, feelings and emotions.
-Each child is supported by their Form Teacher and Teaching Assistant, alongside the Assistant Head Pastoral, Deputy Head, The Claytons Room and Mental Health Lead where required.
+Each child is supported by their Tutor and Teaching Assistants, alongside the Assistant Head Pastoral, Deputy Head, Head of Educational Support, our Therapeutic Pastoral Mentor, The Clayton Room and Mental Health Lead where required.